7RU7H/CTFs/HackTheBox/Retired-Machines/PhotoBomb/PhotoBomb-Helped-Through.md

 - I need to do more Novel-For-Me stuff to improve how I overcoming new challenges
 - Add parameters - I tried injecting into what was avaliable sometimes try the null space...
 - I need to rope learn the symaticaticness of check today.
-- Beyond Root:
-- Make a crontab Persistence with `crontab -e`
-- The beyond root for this box is to do three htb boxes, short machine that have a web exploit, easy to practice fine tuning methodolgy on each as follow up.
+	- I need to practice fine tuning methodolgy on a set of 10 boxes over the coming months and a half as general follow up, before continuing with more PG or OSCP-likes.
 Beyond Root:
 - Azure AZ 104 contextualise
 	- Update and fault domain